MRiDeb/Text-Classification/README.md

 # Text Classification - Text Classification capstone project

-Project Goal:
+## Project Goal:

 The primary objective of this project is to develop a machine learning model capable of accurately predicting the medical specialty associated with a given medical transcription.

-Classifier Models Under Consideration:

-Logistic Regression

-Multinomial Naive Bayes

-Support Vector Machine (SVM)

-Random Forest

-Transformer-based models (e.g., BERT)
+While a publicly available dataset is being used for initial development and learning the process, the final models will be applied to classified company data that cannot be publicly shared.
+This ensures privacy compliance while supporting internal implementation.

-Business Objective:
+## Business Objective:

-The goal from a business perspective is to automate the classification of medical specialties based on transcription content.
-This automation improves clinical workflow efficiency, facilitates better care coordination by routing information to the appropriate specialists, and enables more effective resource allocation and operational planning.
-Ultimately, it contributes to improved patient outcomes and a reduced administrative workload.
+With publicly available medical transcription data, the goal is to classify the medical specialty based on the content of the transcription.
+This allows for safe experimentation and development of NLP techniques, helping to refine the classification pipeline and model performance in a non-sensitive setting.

-Exploratory Data Analysis (EDA):
+## Exploratory Data Analysis (EDA):

 Data Cleaning:
 For this project, only the transcription and medical_specialty columns are retained.
 All other columns are removed.
 The dataset contains 33 missing values in the medical_specialty column, which have been filled with the label 'unknown'.